AlgerP572/PurpleHatModule/README.md

 monitor_filters = esp32_exception_decoder
 ```
 # Added Features
-The purple hat modulule SW introduces several additional features not present in the original purple
+The purple hat module SW introduces several additional features not present in the original purple
 hat IOTT version.
 These features are designed with G-scale modellers in mind, and help to ease the
 process of the speed magic test.
 While tailored for G-scale, the new features may also prove valuable
 for enthusiasts in other scales.
 If there is interest in these features, let me know and perhaps I